President of Kennesaw State University

 A native of central Texas, Schwaig earned a BBA in Accounting and an MBA in Information Systems from Baylor University, a Master of Liberal Arts from Johns Hopkins University, and a Ph.D. in Information Systems from the University of South Carolina.

-Schwaig is the proud mom of her middle school daughter, Emma Grace.
+Schwaig is the proud mom of her high school daughter, Emma Grace.